 Pathologist.
 One of the characters in the tale is a pathologist, and the story is noteworthy for apparently being one of the first Blochman tales to incorporate medical detail as part of its plot.
 Unlike the later tales of the heroic Dr. Coffee, the pathologist in the story is not a sympathetic character.
 The medical detail in parts of the story are divorced from the rest of the plot, and are not well integrated with anything else.
 Furthermore, they never form a part of any puzzle plot in the strict sense.
 This is unlike the later Dr. Coffee stories, in which the medical aspects usually form part of an ingenious mystery.
 Still the medical ideas are not uninteresting, and form a prelude to Blochman's important Dr. Coffee series.

-One of the characters is a manufacturer, who grew rich from his factory making cotton shirts for GI uniforms.
+One of the characters in Rather Cool For Mayhem is a manufacturer, who grew rich from his factory making cotton shirts for GI uniforms.
 This focus on the intersection of manufacturing and politics will reoccur in the later Dr. Coffee stories.
 There Blochman will largely concentrate on food manufacturing plants.

 Rather Cool For Mayhem has a good deal of idolization of the military ethos, with men in uniform being admired and civilians being regarded as second rate.
 This was a not uncommon attitude during World War II.
 It extends in the book to the detective, a state trooper named Captain Hugh McKay.
 McKay and his men are uniformed and very militaristic in their approach.
 McKay is tall, wears a tailored gray trooper's uniform and Stetson, and is ultra-tough and disciplined.
 He is always barking out commands and imposing his authority on the suspects.
 Everything he says is either a direct query demanding information, or an order.
 He also directs the flow of conversation among the suspects, controlling everything they say.
 He refuses to answer questions himself, and makes sure that everyone understands the flow of information will be strictly one way.